What does Europe sound like?

 The Europe Song – a case study

-While the discussion around audio branding (slowly) gains traction among my peers, I’ve been experimenting with audio communications using music from The Europe Song.
-I’d designed the song as an integrated 3-part “audio pool” of melodies, rhythms and textures that can be embedded into just about any EU communication (the music is free to use for non-commercial purposes.
+I’ve been experimenting with audio communications using music from The Europe Song.
+I’d designed the song as an integrated 3-part “audio pool” of melodies, rhythms and textures that can be embedded into just about any EU communication.
+(The music is free to use for non-commercial purposes.
 Contact me for the 60 audio stems).

 Before releasing The Europe Song to the public, we kicked off the story beforetime via Soonfeed.
 My old cassette recording of “Side A” served as a hook for both the backstory and the opening melody line: